sdsc-hpc-training/nvidia-dli-2019/day1/comet_access/getting_started/comet_user_guide.md

-# Accessing HPC Systems::  Comet User Guide
+# Accessing HPC Systems:  Comet User Guide

 Please read the Comet user guide and familiarize yourself with the hardware, file systems, batch job submission, compilers and modules.
 The guide can be found here: